 According to Vodafone, one million customers currently have access to their 5G network with "thousands" joining each week.

 The interactive map below is the same as the one above except that it should default to the Vodafone 5G network rather than the Vodafone 4G and 3G network.
 You may have noticed that the default Australia-wide view of the map above showed plenty of purple to indicate Vodafone’s network coverage.
 It’s a lot harder to see at a national level for Vodafone’s 5G network, and that’s because the Vodafone 5G network is noticeably smaller than its 4G and 3G networks.

-For anyone who doesn’t live, work or play in these areas—particularly those living outside of Australia’s most populous cities—you shouldn’t bank on receiving Vodafone 5G coverage.
-Admittedly, the Vodafone 5G network can be accessed from any Vodafone mobile plan, so it’s better treated as a bonus rather than a certainty for those living outside of currently supported or future planned Vodafone 5G areas.
+For anyone who doesn’t live, work or play in these areas—particularly those living outside of Australia’s most populous cities—you shouldn’t bank on seeing Vodafone 5G coverage everywhere you look.
+For now, it’s better treated as a bonus rather than a certainty for those living outside of currently supported or planned Vodafone 5G areas.

 Where is Vodafone 5G available?

 Click on your state below for a dropdown list of every suburb where Vodafone 5G is live.

 - Arcadia Vale